kellenpetersen/kellenpetersen.github.io/_pages/about.md

 Regarding VAEs I would like to perform complete and well-designed comparaison with typical statistical Bayesian approach such as Monte Carlo Markov Chains(MCMC).
 As a vivid video game player I also stongly believe in the potential of generative models such as the ones provided by VAEs in order to create flexible, powerfull and computationnaly efficient procedural content generator.

+(I have intentionnaly left out some typos and mistakes in the website so you can catch them!
+Send me an email if you find some and you will be rewarded with my thanks, amazing right ?)

 About the website
 =====